 AD for forest remaining forest during the reference period were estimated with a multi-temporal visual assessment of high resolution imagery to detect forest canopy cover change.
-Following Olofsson, the area and accuracy of degraded and enhanced forest areas were estimated by visual interpretation of sample areas using high resolution imagery available in the Collect Earth software (this imagery is obtained from Google Earth and Earth Engine's database), and then extrapolated to the entire country through the application of the Olofsson methodology.
-This exercise required defining the sampling design to identify areas for visual interpretation, response design, and the analysis of the selected cover data through an error or confusion matrix.
+The area of degraded and enhanced forest areas were estimated by visual interpretation of sample areas using high resolution imagery from georeferenced aerial photos from 1998 and Google Earth via the Collect Earth software from 2011, and then extrapolated to the forest area in the entire country through proportional representation within the respective degradation classes (intact, degraded and very degraded) and forestry type.
+This exercise required defining the sampling design to identify areas for visual interpretation and the response design.

 - The sampling design to select the data points in region of interest (forest remaining forests in Costa Rica) consisted of a stratified random sampling using the variance estimator for user's accuracy in an iterative process.
-This process defined the proportional number of units within forest remaining forest between 2005 and 2015 that fell into three degradation classes (intact, degraded, and very degraded) allocated within each of the forest types in the country (Wet and Rain Forests, Humid Forests, Dry Forests, Mangrove Forests, and Palm Forests).
-These degradation classes were determined based on the reduction of the forest canopy cover, by which intact forests have a cover of 85-100%, degraded forests have a cover of 60-85%, and very degraded forests a cover of 30-60%.
-Thereby, primary forest areas showing decreases in canopy cover during the assessment period (2005-2015) were considered degraded or very degraded forest areas, and primary forest areas showing an increase in canopy coverage were identified as forest enhancement areas. - The response design defined a spatial assessment unit of 100 x 100 m plots (1 ha) with a 20-m grid (5 x 5 points).
-The reference data for the current period (2014-2015-2016, the most recent dates available) are the high-resolution image repository from Google Earth and Earth Engine, accessible through the tool Collect Earth and Earth Engine scripts.
-The reference data for the previous period are the SNITCR ortophotos mosaics, 1-m spatial resolution, from 2005. - The analysis through a confusion matrix estimated the accuracy of the site data point selection and the area of each degradation and enhancement category in the five forest types in Costa Rica.
-The analysis yielded a total of 1029 data points of primary forests in 2005 remaining primary forests in the years 2014-2015-2016, representing a total of 2,215,543.23 ha that were distributed among the five forest types as described in Table 8.4.5.
-The confidence intervals and errors associated with these estimates are shown in Table 8.4.6.
+This process defined the proportional number of units within forest remaining forest between 1998 and 2011 that fell into three degradation classes (intact, degraded, and very degraded) allocated within each of the forest types in the country (Wet and Rain Forests, Humid Forests, Dry Forests, Mangrove Forests, and Palm Forests).
+These degradation classes were determined based on the reduction of the forest canopy cover, by which intact forests have a cover of 85-100%, degraded forests have a cover of 60-85%, and very degraded forests a cover of <60%.
+Thereby, primary forest areas showing decreases in canopy cover during the assessment period (1998-2011) were considered degraded or very degraded forest areas, and primary forest areas showing an increase in canopy coverage were identified as forest enhancement areas. - The response design defined a spatial assessment unit of 90 x 90 m plots (0.98 ha) that corresponded with a 3x3 grid of Landsat pixels.
+Within each plot, a subgrid of 7x7 points were used to assess canopy cover percentage for the entire plot.
+An effort was made to exclude natural carbon fluxes in forest remaining forest.
+Fluxes from sampling points that were both inside protected areas and farther than 500 meters from a road were considered as natural fluxes, and removed from reference level accounting. - The analysis yielded a total of 2,622 data points in forest remaining forest (excluding areas of natural fluxes) during the reference period, representing a total of 1,440,939ha that were distributed among the five forest types as described in Table 8.4.5.